-Have you thought about the types of insurance coverages you’ll need to protect your small business?
-If your business is like many others, you may need policies to protect your employees, your site, and your customers’ critical information.
+Have you thought about the types of insurance that are needed to protect your small business?
+If your business is like many others, you may need policies to protect your employees, site, and customers’ critical data.

-Your insurance needs will depend on a number of factors, including whether you work from home or offsite, whether you store personal customer data, and whether you employ others in addition to yourself.
-It’s important to note that, while most small businesses need some or all of the types of insurance we cover in this article, you’ll need to speak with a commercial insurance provider for specific guidance for your small business.
+Your insurance needs will depend on a number of factors.
+These include whether you work from home or offsite, whether you store personal customer data, and whether you employ others in addition to yourself.
+But here’s something to keep in mind.
+Many find they need some or all of the types of insurance we cover in this article.
+However, you should speak with a commercial insurance agent who can advise you on your specific needs.

 What are some of the insurance policies that might be needed for my small business?

-This form of business liability insurance is essential for small business owners.
-It can protect you from claims that occur through the ordinary course of business operations, which may include property damage, injury, and claims of stolen ideas, invasions of privacy, slander, or copyright infringement against you or your employees.
+CGL insurance is almost always needed by small business owners.
+It can protect you from “claims that occur through the ordinary course of business operations.”
+These might include property damage, injury, and claims of stolen ideas, invasions of privacy, slander, or copyright infringement against you or your employees.

-When to purchase it: Before developing products or beginning operations
+When to purchase it: Before you create products or begin work

-Sometimes called professional liability insurance, E&O insurance covers professionals who may be sued for inadequate work, negligence, or advice they give clients that results in financial loss.
-Most often, coverage is used to cover legal defense costs.
+E&O is sometimes called professional liability insurance.
+It can help if you’re sued for inadequate work, negligence, or advice you give clients that results in financial loss.

-When to purchase it: Before beginning operations in which you advise, consult, or offer support to your clients
+When to purchase it: Before you begin advise, consult, or offer support to your clients

-This form of insurance is specific to businesses staffed by medical, health, and wellness professionals.
-It can protect against claims of negligence, cover legal costs, and provide an allowance to rebuild your professional reputation.
+Medical, health, and wellness pros must have this insurance to guard against claims of negligence, cover legal costs, and access an allowance to rebuild their reputation.

-When to purchase it: Before meeting with clients or offering verbal, written, or electronic advice
+When to purchase it: Before you meet with clients or offer verbal, written, or electronic advice

 When to purchase it: When you hire your first employee

-Commercial property insurance protects your business’s site from disaster, theft, and vandalism.
-Often, coverage includes the repairs or replacement values for the land, landscape, structures, and contents of buildings located on the insured property.
-Property insurance for commercial leases may be limited to the contents of the leased unit.
+Commercial property insurance helps you recover costs related to disaster, theft, and vandalism at your site.
+Often, coverage includes the repair or replacement values for the land, landscape, structures, and also the contents of buildings located on the insured site.

 When to purchase it: When you buy a property or sign a commercial lease

-When to purchase it: When you buy or lease a vehicle or plan to use a personal vehicle for commercial purposes
+When to purchase it: When you buy or lease a vehicle or plan to use a personal vehicle for business purposes

 Employment practices liability insurance (EPLI)

-When to purchase it: When you begin searching for employees
+When to purchase it: When you begin building your team

-This form of insurance can protect your business and its employees in three ways.
+This form of insurance can protect your business in three ways.
 First, it can help you guard against claims of inadequate protection of sensitive, personal, or private data.
-Second, it can protect your business through computer-related attacks, which may include phishing, malware, ransomware.
-And finally, it can afford you coverage when physical pieces of technology that provide access to confidential information are stolen.
+Second, it can protect your business through computer-related attacks, which may include phishing, malware, and ransomware.
+And third, it offers coverage when physical pieces of technology that can access confidential information are stolen.

-When to purchase it: When establishing database systems, setting up software, storing private information, or using email or other platforms for your small business
+When to purchase it: When you build database systems, set up software, store private information, or use email or other platforms for your business

-D&O insurance protects the personal assets of a business’s directors and officers and their spouses through claims of actual or alleged wrongdoings.
-These may be related to breaches of contract, breaches of fiduciary duty, misuses of funds, fraud, thefts of intellectual property, poaching customers, mismanagement, or failures to comply with laws and regulations.
+D&O protects the assets of a business’s directors and officers and their spouses through claims of actual or alleged wrongdoings.
+What might this look like?
+Often, it’s a breach of contract, breach of fiduciary duty, misuse of funds, fraud, theft of intellectual property, poaching customers, mismanagement, or a failure to comply with laws.

 When to purchase it: Most often, it’s needed when you appoint others to represent or speak on behalf of your business

-This form of insurance serves as a life insurance policy for executives and essential employees whose death would cause financial or reputational hardship for the business.
+This form of insurance serves as a life insurance policy for people whose death would cause financial or reputational hardship for the business.
 Often, the business pays for the policy and serves as the beneficiary.

-When to purchase it: When the death of any one person affiliated with your business would have detrimental effects on the business’s long-term performance
+When to purchase it: When the death of a person would have detrimental effects on the long-term health of the business